openclarity/openclarity/README.md

 When running the kubeclarity CLI to scan for vulnerabilties, the CLI will need to download the relevant vulnerablity DBs to the location where the kubeclarity CLI is running.
-Running the CLI in a CI/CD pipeline will result in downloading the the DBs on each run, wasting time and bandwidth.
+Running the CLI in a CI/CD pipeline will result in downloading the DBs on each run, wasting time and bandwidth.
 For this reason several of the supported scanners have a remote mode in which a server is responsible for the DB management and possibly scanning of the artifacts.